Flo0807/farens.me/priv/resources/articles/2024/08-04-building-a-table-of-contents-component-for-a-phoenix-blog.md

 ### How to use the component

 We are now ready to use the component in our layout.
-On my blog, I only show the table of contents on larger screens so I can place it next to the main content.
+On my blog, I only show the table of contents on larger screens, so I can place it next to the main content.
 I also made it sticky so that it stays visible while scrolling.
 Here is an example of how I placed the component in my layout:

 ```html
 <div class="relative">